 Hello, My name is Raeford Smith, Sr. I was born and raised in North Carolina.
 My childhood was rough to say the least and growing up, all I wanted was to get as far away from home as possible, as [...]

 U.S.VETS — Washington D.C. has provided permanent housing to veterans since 2003.
-A newly-renovated facility serves 85 veterans daily, and also provides employment assistance and housing support to veterans and their families.
+In February 2015, a newly-renovated facility opened which serves 85 veterans daily, and also provides employment assistance and housing support to veterans and their families.

-In 2015, U.S.VETS — Washington D.C. was awarded the prestigious Peter Dougherty Award for Excellence in Supportive Housing for Homeless Veterans at the National Coalition for Homeless Veterans annual conference.
+U.S.VETS — Washington D.C. was awarded the prestigious Peter Dougherty Award for Excellence in Supportive Housing for Homeless Veterans at the 2015 National Coalition for Homeless Veterans annual conference.

 Mr. Lewis has more than 16 years of experience in the social service/nonprofit field assisting vulnerable populations.
 His roles include serving as an integral member of The Community Partnership team as a Housing Subsidy Coordinator; a supervisory, clinical and assessment role with the Family Tree Healthy Families Program and a Program Coordinator with the Young Fathers Responsible Fathers Program.
 Mr. Lewis holds a Bachelor of Arts Degree in Tele-Communications from Morgan State University.

 Stuart N. Rutchik, Chairman

 United States Military Academy (West Point) Class of 1986